TeresaWehmeier/kickstarter_analysis/README.md

 #### Graphs of theater outcomes based on launch:

-Number of theater outcomes based on launch dates
+Number of theater outcomes based on launch dates - the graph shows that the highest number of theater projects launched in May, at just under 170 projects.

 <img src="https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png" width="60%" height="40%">

-Percentage of theater outcome success based on launch dates
+Percentage of theater outcome success based on launch dates - May also has the highest percentage of outcome success at 67%.

 <img src="https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Images/Percentage_Theater_Outcomes_vs_Launch_All.png" width="60%" height="40%">

-#### Graph of theater outcome numbers and success rates based on launch month - United States data:
+#### Graph of theater outcome numbers and success rates based on launch month - United States data

-Number of theater outcomes based on launch dates in U.S.
+Number of theater outcomes based on launch dates in U.S. - May and June have the highest number of projects launched at 96 and 98 respectively.

 <img src="https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Images/Theater_Outcomes_vs_Launch_US.png" width="60%" height="40%">

-Percentage of theater outcome success based on launch dates in U.S.
+Percentage of theater outcome success based on launch dates in U.S. shows the highest successful outcomes occur in May, at 68%.

 <img src="https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Images/Percentage_Theater_Outcomes_vs_Launch_US.png" width="60%" height="40%">

 #### Graph of theater outcome numbers and success rates based on launch month - Great Britain data:

-Number of theater outcomes based on launch dates in Great Britain
+Number of theater outcomes based on launch dates in Great Britain shows the highest number of projects launched occur in May and June, at 56 and 49 projects respectively.

 <img src="https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Images/Theater_Outcomes_vs_Launch_GB.png" width="60%" height="40%">

-Percentage of theater outcome success based on launch dates in Great Britain
+Percentage of theater outcome success based on launch dates in Great Britain shows successful outcomes in May and June well over the country's overall average of 73%.
+These two months are those where the highest number of projects occur, but it is by no means the highest months for goal success.

 <img src="https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Images/Percentage_Theater_Outcomes_vs_Launch_GB.png" width="60%" height="40%">